x00tex/hackTheBox/Boxes/linux/Retired/tentacle/README.md

 ![](screenshots/token-to-ssh.png)

-**Update:** `GSSAPIAuthentication` already enables by default from ssh config file so `-o GSSAPIAuthentication=yes -o GSSAPIDelegateCredentials=yes` are not required, the real reason for this to not work because GSSAPI cheaking for user in `REALCORP.HTB`'s krb database but user is in `srv01.realcorp.htb` and if we add `srv01.realcorp.htb` in `hosts` file and login with this host, it still won't work because GSSAPI takes first host name from `/etc/hosts` file, for this problem we can use `GSSAPIServerIdentity` to specify host which to look for.
+**Update:** `GSSAPIAuthentication` already enables by default from ssh config file so `-o GSSAPIAuthentication=yes -o GSSAPIDelegateCredentials=yes` are not required, the real reason for this to not work because GSSAPI checking for user in `REALCORP.HTB`'s krb database but user is in `srv01.realcorp.htb` and if we add `srv01.realcorp.htb` in `hosts` file and login with this host, it still won't work because GSSAPI takes first host name from `/etc/hosts` file, for this problem we can use `GSSAPIServerIdentity` to specify host which to look for.

 ## k5login